left-curve/left-curve/quint/grug_ics23.md

 -->
 ## Order from padding

 `order_from_padding` Quint function emulates [`order_from_padding`](https://github.com/cosmos/ics23/blob/a31bd4d9ca77beca7218299727db5ad59e65f5b8/rust/src/verify.rs#L282-L291) Rust function.
-This function will take the proof and determine which order it is, so we can see if it is branch 0, 1 to determine neighbors.
+This function will take the proof and determine which order it is, so we can see if it is `branch` `0`, `1` to determine neighbors.

 ```rust
 fn order_from_padding(spec: &ics23::InnerSpec, op: &ics23::InnerOp) -> Result<i32> {